DanWahlin/Angular-ASPNET-Core-Seed/README.md

 ### Why Isn't the Angular CLI Used for this Project?

 The Angular CLI provides a great way to work with Angular projects.
-However, not every company wants the inner workings of webpack, bundling and AOT hidden (the CLI does allow you to `eject` however to see the webpack file).
-This project has all of the files out in the "open" so you can see exactly what is going on.
+However, not every company wants the inner workings of webpack, bundling and AOT hidden (the CLI does allow you to `eject` to see the webpack file).
+This project has all of the files out in the "open" so you can see exactly what is going on (something I prefer for builds).